bowzer6781/ESP8266/README.md

 Description: Runs as webserver and webclient to control and monitor Celair Evaporative Airconditioner (aka Swampy) by directly interfacing to the LEDS and Button contacts on the remote controller.
+The remote controller is connect to the main Control Box TEKELEK TEK632 v8 via 4 wires.

+PIN:
+1 = RED	+5V
+2 = WHT +5 Return
+3 = BLU Comms
+4 = BLK Gnd

-The remote controller is connect to the main Control Box TEKELEK TEK632 v8 via 4 wires. +5V,+5 Return,Comms,Gnd webserver provides status of 2 LEDS and control of 2 buttons webclient regularly sends status via get method to log status
+Webserver provides status of 2 LEDS and control of 2 push buttons webclient regularly sends status via get method to log status

 Runs on a ESP8266MOD from JayCar to IO breakout carrier board